 Present your student card to staff at the Information Desk to collect the key.
-Failure to return the key after three hours will result in a fine.
+Failure to return the key before the due date will result in a fine.

-Other discussion rooms are available to Melbourne Law School students and those University of Melbourne students currently enrolled in breadth subjects offered by the Law School.
+Other discussion rooms are available to Melbourne Law School students and non-law students.
 The rest of the discussion rooms do not require a key for access.
 If you overstay you may be asked to leave by incoming students or Library staff.

 Conditions of use

-- Rooms are only available to groups of two or more students and bookable for no more than three hours per day per student.
+- Rooms are only available to groups of two or more students.
 Bookings for use by individual students will not be accepted.

 - No food is permitted.

 - Please keep noise to a reasonable level.